MSTADreamTeam/MSTA/README.md

 * General article about when the historical mean can be beaten as a predictor and why: http://statweb.stanford.edu/~ckirby/brad/other/Article1977.pdf

-* Veru interesting article about why there is natural biais in human decision making http://isites.harvard.edu/fs/docs/icb.topic470237.files/articles%20spring%202008/Judgement%20under%20uncertainty%20readings/belief%20in%20the%20law%20of%20small%20numbers.pdf
+* Very interesting article about why there is natural biais in human decision making http://isites.harvard.edu/fs/docs/icb.topic470237.files/articles%20spring%202008/Judgement%20under%20uncertainty%20readings/belief%20in%20the%20law%20of%20small%20numbers.pdf

 * Quantopian article about Mean Reverting algorithms, focused on news impact, very interesting: